realnitinworks/udagram/README.md

 1. The Microservices are deployed using Kubernetes cluster on AWS.
 2. Uses the NGINX reverse proxy to redirect the request to the correct microservice (/feed or /users) based on path based load-balancing.
 3. The Kubernetes pods are replicted for self-healing.
-4. The Kubernetes deployements are autoscaled with CPU metrics threshold.
+4. The Kubernetes deployments are autoscaled with CPU metrics threshold.

 ## Debugging, Monitoring, and Logging